ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-NGXS will wait for a response from the `getNovels`, after this, it will populate a new state and dispatch a new action, but will not wait for completion of the `GetDetectives`:
+Here the `GetDetectives` action would be dispatched just before the `GetNovels` action completes.
+The `GetDetectives` action is just a "fire and forget" as far as the `GetNovels` action is concerned.
+To be clear, NGXS will wait for a response from the `getNovels` service call, then it will populate a new state with the returned novels, then it will dispatch the new `GetDetectives` action (which kicks off another asynchronous request), and then `GetNovels` would move into its' success state (without waiting for the completion of the `GetDetectives` action):

 ```ts
 store